Slums and Squatter Settlements

 When formal land markets exclude the poor, informality becomes the gateway.

-Policy implication:move from zero or one views of legality to a tenure spectrum.
+Policy implication: Move from a zero or one view of legality to a spectrum of different types of tenure security.
 Interim instruments such as certificates of occupancy, community land trusts, and block level regularization can reduce eviction risk and unlock private investment without triggering immediate land price spikes.

 Where pipes and grids do not reach, informal providers step in.